2398 Laurel Canyon Boulevard,

 Additionally, Harry Houdini is said to haunt his New York House, now a private residence at 278 West 113th Street, New York, New York.
 This was, in fact, owned by the escape artist.

 So there you go, the very bizarre life of Harry Houdini, his tricks, his magic, his movies, his time spent exposing psychics, his death, and the subsequent séances.
-The location attributed as his home has experienced fires, ghosts, murder, crazy homeless Robin Hoods, caves holding famous bandit's gold, and countless other stories turns out to not even be his former residence.
+The location attributed as his home has experienced fires, ghosts, murder, crazy homeless Robin Hoods, caves holding famous bandit's gold, and countless other stories . . . and it turns out to not ever have been his residence.
 And with several séances still happening every year on Halloween, for a man who never lived in California, he certainly is a pretty large weird foot note in it.

 - Kate of CA on 2013-02-02 said: